ietf-wg-cellar/ebml-specification/specification.markdown

 ### Note on the use of default attributes to define Mandatory EBML Elements

 If a `Mandatory EBML Element` has a default value declared by an `EBML Schema` and the value of the `EBML Element` is equal to the declared default value then that `EBML Element` is not required to be present within the `EBML Document` if its `Parent Element` is present.
-In this case, the default value of the `Mandatory EBML Element` MUST be interpreted by the `EBML Reader` although the `EBML Element` is not present within its `Parent Element`.
+In this case, the default value of the `Mandatory EBML Element` MUST be read by the `EBML Reader` although the `EBML Element` is not present within its `Parent Element`.

 If a `Mandatory EBML Element` has no default value declared by an `EBML Schema` and its `Parent Element` is present then the `EBML Element` MUST be present as well.
 If a `Mandatory EBML Element` has a default value declared by an `EBML Schema` and its `Parent Element` is present and the value of the `EBML Element` is NOT equal to the declared default value then the `EBML Element` MUST be present.